Speakers we are honored to have at 2018 WADE Annual Educational Conference:

 Topics: 1.
-Exercise, Hypertension and Diabetes 2.
+Physical Activity with Diabetes 2.
 Steroid Use and Diabetes: Inpatient and Outpatient

 Christiian Lewis, ARNP, specializes in diabetes at the Providence Endocrinology Clinic in Spokane, Washington.
 He attended the Gonzaga University Nurse Practitioner Program.
 He is a member of the American College of Sports Medicine and American Diabetes Association.
 He is also very involved in the planning committee and medical unit for Camp STIX, a diabetes camp for children with type 1 diabetes

 Nadine Mitchell is a Clinical Dietitian and Registered Nurse at Kadlec Regional Medical Center in Richland, Washington.
 She earned a degree in Food Science and Nutrition from Utah State University in 1993, after which she achieved extra certifications as a Diabetes Educator and then in adult weight management.
 Nadine graduated with her nursing degree from Washington State University in May 2016.
 The majority of her 24-year career has been spent focused in hospital out-patient nutrition therapy.
 Besides diabetes and eating disorders, her other specialties include kidney disease, pediatric and adult weight management, heart disease.
 In addition, she often works with people who have celiac disease, food allergies, and any other nutrition-related problem.
 She is also bilingual Spanish.
 Nadine is married.